Skinny Bitch: Reaction

 Reactions to the book have been mixed.
 The New York Times reported the lead buyer at retailer Shakespeare & Company saying: "It's definitely the most entertaining diet book I've ever read", and that it "had sold 'extremely well' in the stores."
 They also quote the co-owner of a bookshop as saying:

 It definitely has that sharp, chick-lit look and feel [...]
 You look at the photo of the authors on the back, and they are both drop-dead gorgeous.
 If you look at the photos of authors on the crunchy granola books — maybe not so much.

-A. Breeze Harper, author of Sistah Vegan, criticized the book's disregard for race and class issues that make veganism difficult for some women and disputed the authors' characterization of women's inability to change their diets as laziness.
+Sistah Vegan author A. Breeze Harper criticized the book, saying that it disregarded race and class issues that make veganism difficult for some women.
+She also disputed the authors' characterization of women's inability to change their diets as laziness.

-One of the book's co-authors, Kim Barnouin, holds a degree from the non-accredited Clayton College of Natural Health, which closed in 2010.
-Clayton College has never been accredited by any reputable accrediting agency and is viewed with deep suspicion by the medical community.

 Sequels

-Several followups have been written, including the cookbooks Skinny Bitch in the Kitch and Skinny Bitch Ultimate Everyday Cookbook and Skinny Bastard, a men's dietary program.
+Several followups have been written, including the cookbooks Skinny Bitch in the Kitch (2007) and Skinny Bitch Ultimate Everyday Cookbook (2010).